 |

-You need special
+You need to pay

 between 10 a.m. and 8 p.m. on weekdays.
-One may
+One may buy a ticket from

-buy it from slender steely ticket machines installed at every
+machines installed at every street in

-give the change.
+change.
 You should pay

-three hours.
-Leave your ticket visible behind the windshield. |
+6.5 zloty for two hours, and 10.6 zloty for three hours.
+Leave your ticket visible behind the windshield.

 |